hoanggddo/Quiz-Application/README.md

 (On macOS: use `--type dmg` or `--type pkg` instead of `--type exe`.
 `jpackage` must be run on the same OS you're targeting.)

-**Honesty note:** I have not been able to actually run `jpackage` against this project — no JDK/jpackage available in the environment I built this in.
-The Maven configuration above follows Spring Boot's documented packaging behavior, but treat the `jpackage` step specifically as untested.
-If it fails, the fallback is distributing the plain jar from step 1 with a one-line instruction: "install Java, then run `java -jar quiz-application-api-1.0.0.jar`."

 ## What I'd Add Next